How Much is 0.01 Lot Size in Forex Trading?

 0.01 Lot Size in Forex trading (also known as Micro Lot) equals 1.000 units of any given currency.
 In any forex pair where the quote currency is the USD such as the GBP/USD, the pip value per Micro Lot is $0.1.

 If you’re trading a Micro lot of GBP/USD and the price moves 50 Pips in your favour then to calculate your profit, multiply 50 pips times $0.1, the result is a profit of $5.

-Understanding Lot Sizes is the key to efficient trading as you'll be able to determine your risk-reward ratios and your costs as well.
+Understanding Lot Sizes is the key to efficient trading as you'll be able to determine your risk-reward ratios for an effective forex risk management strategy and your costs as well.
 A good example of this would be: